 graphic of educational items, book, pencils, computer, headset

-Starting in the fall 2012 with our inaugural cohort, ITDS has proudly offered 47 cohorts up to this spring.
-A total 664 faculty members from various colleges and departments have successfully earned certificates.
+Starting in the fall 2012 with our inaugural cohort, ITDS has proudly offered 48 cohorts up to this summer.
+A total 671 faculty members from various colleges and departments have successfully earned certificates.
 Over 86% of faculty participants surveyed have rated their overall satisfaction with the program as excellent or good.

 Course Delivery

-This program is conducted in Canvas.
+This asynchronous, online course is conducted through Canvas.
 Completion of an Introduction to Canvas workshop (or equivalent training) is highly recommended prior to the start of the program.
 This fully online faculty development program will focus on pedagogical principles applicable to Canvas without providing explicit training on how to use Canvas.

 Faculty shared the following comments on the program through the course evaluations: